At least once a month…

 One maintenance measure you should never put off is changing your vehicle’s engine oil.
 Oil keeps all the moving parts of your engine running smoothly, improves your car’s performance and reduces the need for repairs.

 Refer to your vehicle’s owner’s manual to find out how often your oil needs changing.
 A general rule of thumb is every 3,000 miles or every six months, whichever comes first.
-We offer quick, no-pressure oil changes in Springfield and Scappoose.
+We offer quick, no-pressure oil changes in Springfield, Scappoose and Tigard.

 It’s easy to forget windshield wipers are one of the most important safety features on any vehicle.
 If your wiper blades aren’t in good shape you risk poor visibility from rain, snow and sun glare, which can lead to car accidents.